Aram57a/js-ninja-course-program/02-variables.md

 ```javascript
 var message = 'Hello';
 ```
 The var keyword is almost the same as let.
-It also declares a variable, but in a slightly different, ***“old-school”*** way.
+It also declares a variable, but in a slightly different, ***"old-school"*** way.

 We'll cover them in the future sections.